nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

-*NotifyNewConnectionCreated*: *SetAcceptCallback*, 2nd argument Invoked when from SYN_RCVD the socket passes to ESTABLISHED, and after setting up the congestion control, the sequence numbers, and processed the incoming ACK.
+*NotifyNewConnectionCreated*: *SetAcceptCallback*, 2nd argument Invoked when from SYN_RCVD the socket passes to ESTABLISHED, and after setting up the congestion control, the sequence numbers, and processing the incoming ACK.
 If there is some space in the buffer, *NotifySend* is called shortly after this callback.
 The Socket pointer, passed with this callback, is the newly created socket, after a Fork().

 *NotifyDataSent*: *SetDataSentCallback*
-  The Socket notifies the application that some bytes has been transmitted on the IP level.
+  The Socket notifies the application that some bytes have been transmitted on the IP level.
 These bytes could still be lost in the node (traffic control layer) or in the network.

 *NotifySend*: *SetSendCallback*
-  Invoked if there is some space in the tx buffer when entering the ESTABLISHED state (e.g. after the ACK for SYN-ACK is received), after the connection succeeds (e.g. after the SYN-ACK is received) and after each new ack (i.e. that advances SND.UNA).
+  Invoked if there is some space in the tx buffer when entering the ESTABLISHED state (e.g. after the ACK for SYN-ACK is received), after the connection succeeds (e.g. after the SYN-ACK is received) and after each new ACK (i.e. that advances SND.UNA).

 *NotifyDataRecv*: *SetRecvCallback*
-  Called when in the receiver buffere there are in-order bytes, and when in FIN_WAIT_1 or FIN_WAIT_2 the socket receive a in-sequence FIN (that can carry data).
+  Called when in the receiver buffer there are in-order bytes, and when in FIN_WAIT_1 or FIN_WAIT_2 the socket receive a in-sequence FIN (that can carry data).